-43. CPCs shall ensure that:

-- a) Both paper and electronic fishing logbooks referred to in paragraph 33 and the FAD-logbooks referred to in paragraph 21, where applicable, are promptly collected and made available to national scientists; - b) The Task II data include the information collected from the fishing or FAD logbooks, where applicable, and is submitted every year to the ICCAT Executive Secretariat, to be made available to the SCRS. - 44.
-With the objective of providing information useful to estimate the fishing effort related to FADfishing each CPC should provide full access to VMS data of their fishing and support vessels and trajectories of FADs to its national scientists. - 45.
+- 44. CPCs shall ensure that: - a) Both paper and electronic fishing logbooks referred to in paragraph 34 and the FAD-logbooks referred to in paragraph 21, where applicable, are promptly collected and made available to national scientists; - b) The Task II data include the information collected from the fishing or FAD logbooks, where applicable, and is submitted every year to the ICCAT Executive Secretary, to be made available to the SCRS. - 45.
+CPCs should encourage their national scientists to undertake collaborative work with their national industry to analyse data related to FADs (e.g. logbooks, buoy data) and to present the outcomes of that analysis to the SCRS.
+CPCs should take steps to facilitate making the data available for such collaborative work, subject to relevant confidentiality constraints. - 46.
+With the objective of providing information useful to estimate the fishing effort related to FAD-fishing each CPC should provide to its national scientists full access to: - (a) VMS data of their fishing and support vessels and trajectories of FADs; - (b) Data recorded by echo-sounders; - (c) FAD logbooks and the information collected pursuant to paragraph 23; - 47.
 CPCs shall undertake historical data mining on the use and number of deployed FADs with a view to possibly submit the relevant information by 31 January 2017 to the ICCAT Executive Secretary, who shall make them available to the Ad Hoc Working Group on FADs and to the SCRS.